MuhammadUmerKhan/DineMate-Agentic-AI-for-Automated-Food-Ordering/README.md

 2. Manage restaurant **menu & pricing**:
    - **"🛡️ Update Prices"** – Modify existing prices.
    - **"➕ Add/Remove Items"** – Add or remove menu items.

 ---

+## 🛠️ **How to Use Voice-Based Ordering?**

+1. Click on the **Microphone Button** in the chatbot interface.
+2. Speak your order naturally, e.g., *"I want a cheeseburger and a Coke."*
+3. The chatbot converts your speech to text and processes the order.
+4. The bot responds with **voice feedback** confirming your order.

+This feature enhances **accessibility and user experience** for hands-free ordering!

+---